 School of Fine Art, History of Art and Cultural Studies Undergraduate Admissions

-The School is committed to helping you achieve your career ambitions - you'll be able to work closely with our exhibiting and research active staff in the School to source opportunities throughout your degree to gain experience, develop your skills and build networks.
+We are dedicated to helping you achieve your career ambitions - you'll be able to work closely with our exhibiting and research active staff in the School to source opportunities to gain experience, develop your skills and build networks.
 The optional Study Abroad or Year in Industry also offers opportunities to gain transferable skills, develop your experience and create strong working relationships.

 Study abroad and work placements